Go back

 Haydeh: Yes, he taught us twice a week.

 We also had music training, and I had to learn to play the piano.
 We studied character dancing as well, because ballet is an art form that tells a story without words.
-We had to learn how to express ourselves purely through movement, like in Giselle.
-Hermione is also so famous, you know.
+We had to learn how to express ourselves purely through movement.

 Our schedule was intense!
 Classes were from morning until six in the evening.
-Our entire dance community revolved around the ballet studio.
+Our entire lives revolved around the ballet studio.

 Janet: And you were also working in the evenings, right?
-Not only studying ballet all day to become a professional dancer, but also performing in the theater at night?
+Not only studying ballet all day to become a professional dancer, but also performing in the theatre at night?

 Haydeh: Some of us were chosen to be extras in the ballet company.
 I performed in Shakespearean ballet pieces.
 I learned it all on stage.
 I also took part in The Visit, which was later made into a film.
-I think Ingrid Bergman starred in it.
 I learned so much during that time.
 I also danced in Strauss’s The Blue Danube.

 Janet: And then Todd Bolender offered you a job.
 But somehow, you ended up in Russia.
 How did that happen?

 Haydeh: You know, I wasn’t political at all.
-I didn’t know anything about Russia or the revolution.
+I didn’t know anything about Russia.

 St. Petersburg